ovotech/kiss/README.md

 k8s-secret_secret-namespace_secret-name
 ```

 We then have `external-secrets` annotations on our namespaces to only allow `ExternalSecret` resources in that namespace to sync with AWS Secrets Manager secrets logically scoped to the namespace.
-For example:
+For example, this shows a namespace called `security` that is only allowed to read AWS Secrets Manager secrets prefixed by `k8s-secret_security_`:

 ```yaml
 apiVersion: v1